Do People Speak English In Turkey? [You’d be Surprised!]

 This website uses affiliate links.
 For more information, click here.

-The answer is both yes and no – it depends on where you go in Turkey.
-In some areas, such as Istanbul and Izmir, English is widely used as a second language among the population.
-In other areas such as rural parts of Anatolia, English may be less common due to the fact that fewer people have had access to resources for learning English or interacting with English speakers on a regular basis.
+In some populated areas, such as Istanbul, Ankara, and Izmir, English is a widely used second language among the population.
+In other areas such as rural parts of the Central Anatolia region, English may be less common due to the fact that fewer people have had access to resources for learning English or interacting with English speakers on a regular basis.

 Generally speaking, you’ll find that the younger generations in Turkey are more likely to speak English than those from the older generation.
 Certain industries such as hospitality and tourism also tend to have more English speakers.
+However, the overall proficiency of English in the country is low.

-That being said, tourists should not expect everyone they meet in Turkey to understand or speak English.
+Tourists should not expect everyone they meet in Turkey to understand or speak English.
 Even though some people may be able to answer simple questions about tourist attractions, they may not be comfortable having a full conversation in English.

 Do People Still English In Turkey